June 25, 2022 8 min read

 Superlon Cords, also known as S-Lon depending on where you are, are made of nylon and are a thicker option while still being called a thread, their thickness is the result of several strands twisted together which when inspected up close, looks similar in structure to a rope.
 These threads come in all sorts of colors and are well suited to tightly woven or knitted jewellery designs due to their strength, and the fact that they’re not elastic means that it will hold its shape over time.

-Cotton threads are different from silk threads because they are stronger and are typically waxed and offer a natural alternative to nylon threads.
+Cotton Threads are different from silk threads because they are stronger and are typically waxed and offer a natural alternative to nylon threads.
 Cotton threads are thicker than other types making them great for knot work and heavier items of jewellery.
-As cotton thread is made from a natural material it may shrink slightly over time, this means that anywhere in the piece where the thread it attached to a metal jewelling finding, like a clasp for example, you will notice that after a while it will appear slightly looser.
+As cotton thread is made from a natural material it may shrink slightly over time, this means that anywhere in the piece where the thread it attached to a metal jewellery finding, like a clasp for example, you will notice that after a while it will appear slightly looser.

 Natural Hemp Cord is a great environmentally friendly, biodegradable thread that is closely knit from natural hemp and behaves similarly to the Chinese knot cord.
-This style of thread is also dyed with natural colors making it great for earthy organic textures like wood or stone pendants.
+This style of thread is also dyed with natural colours making it great for earthy organic textures like wood or stone pendants.

-Polyester metallic threads are great if you want your threads to be a feature in their own right and shine through the gaps in your beads or shimmer within a woven design.
+Polyester Metallic Threads are great if you want your threads to be a feature in their own right and shine through the gaps in your beads or shimmer within a woven design.
 They tend to be 2 ply and are well suited to woven beading projects that use knotting, for example macrame charm bracelets.
 These types of threads can be a great way of adding a shining accent to your design, however this thread does have a tendency to want to cling to itself and it will tangle up easily if you are not paying attention, however once you have the knack, you’ll be looking for excuses to use it.
 Another example of a metallic thread that you will find is called “Tassel Cord” and is designed specifically for tassels, the likes of which you might find on festival earrings or even curtain ties!
 This thread is more delicate than other metallic threads and is likely the break if it has to carry any weight, so we recommend buying this only is you intend to make a tassel from it… or maybe add some flare to your fishing fly if that is your craft of choice.
 There is frequently a lot of cross over between fishing and jewellery making materials so it’s not as strange as it sounds!

 Waxed Polyester Jewellery Cord is another option that would work very well for Shamballa or macrame bracelets because it is synthetic, not stretchy and behaves in a similar way to a shoelace.
 It is both strong and flexible, while still being reasonably easy to thread through the larger sizes of bead holes.

-Chinese knotting cord is another thicker type of thread and is made from a perfectly round single ply.
+Chinese Knotting Cord is another thicker type of thread and is made from a perfectly round single ply.
 This makes it very good at threading through large beads and offers great control when tying knots.
 Chinese knotting chord also comes in a wide range of bold colors which makes it perfect for intricate, woven and knotted designs.

 Satin Rattail Cord can be thought of as a silky version of Chinese knotting cord that is also slightly thicker.
 These are well known in kimono fashions and many of the iconic intricately knotted red designs associated with China are typically made from Satin Rattail, however there are many colours to choose from.
 This type of cord can be simply knotted in a similar way to the elastic cords mentioned earlier, and the satin finish on these cords make them great for slip knots, making it a great option if you would rather avoid using jewellery findings such as clasps etc.